jacek-marchwicki/example-rx-and-kotlin-and-either/articles/nice-reader-writer-pattern.md

      * Interface that will allow reading and writing */ interface Write : Read {
+        /*
-        override var list: List<String>
+         * In kotlin we can override val with var so writes will be allowed */ override var list: List<String>
         fun addItem(item: String)
     }